Hollinwood, Greater Manchester: Transport

-There are frequent buses running through Hollinwood between Manchester city centre and Oldham on First Greater Manchester's 83 overground service.
-There is also a frequent services running towards Manchester city centre with services 180 and 184 and to Huddersfield/Saddleworth via Oldham.
+There are frequent buses running through Hollinwood between Manchester city centre and Oldham on Bee Network's 83 overground service.
+There is also a frequent services running towards Manchester city centre with services 84 and 184 and to Huddersfield/Saddleworth via Oldham.
 These were once Limited Stop (Express) services but lost this status in 2004.
-Other destinations which can be reached from Hollinwood on the bus are Ashton-under-Lyne, Chadderton, Huddersfield and Saddleworth.
+Other destinations which can be reached from Hollinwood on the bus are Ashton-under-Lyne and Chadderton.

 Notable people

 British Olympic freestyle swimming champion, Henry Taylor was born in Hollinwood.

 Prolific twentieth-century hangman Albert Pierrepoint owned a public house on Manchester Road named "Help the Poor Struggler".
 This pub however was demolished when work began on the M60 motorway.

 Hannah Beswick (died 1785), from Birchin Bower in Hollinwood, had a pathological fear of premature burial.
 Her fear was such that her will specified her body be kept aboveground, and that once a year, in the presence of two witnesses, the veil was to be lifted from her face, to look for signs of life.
 This eccentric will made Beswick a celebrity, and her mummified body was donated to the Manchester Museum and put on public display in the entrance hall, with the soubriquet Manchester Mummy.